I teach gentle horsemanship, gymnastic groundwork, balanced bitless riding and liberty training.

 Everything we teach the horse through communication exercises and gymnastic groundwork, can then be transferred to riding.

-Everything is connected.
+Because, everything is connected.